UPDATED – December 2020

-In an effort to introduce more security deposit alternatives to the market, lawmakers in cities such as Cincinnati, Philadelphia, New York City, and Santa Cruz, have either proposed, pledged support for, or passed new deposit replacement legislation.
+In an effort to introduce more security deposit alternatives to the market, lawmakers in cities such as Atlanta, Cincinnati, Columbus, Miami, New York City, Philadelphia and Santa Cruz, have either proposed, pledged support for, or passed new deposit replacement legislation.
 These new deposit replacement laws aim to ensure renters, property owners, and operators all benefit from the elimination of costly security deposits.

 The rental housing industry may be slow to adopt deposit alternatives, but COVID-19 and growing economic uncertainty have accelerated the national movement towards total deposit replacement.

 Eliminating security deposits makes renting more affordable by removing large upfront payments for residents.
 On the leasing side, replacing security deposits with a new solution such as lease insurance offers four main advantages: